Wabern, Hesse: Location

 The main centre of Wabern lies on the Eder and Schwalm floodplain, a few kilometres south of where the Schwalm empties into the Eder.

 Constituent communities

 The community of Wabern consists of ten centres, the main centre, bearing the same name as the whole municipality, and the nine outlying villages of Hebel, Rockshausen, Falkenberg, Udenborn, Unshausen, Uttershausen, Zennern, Niedermöllrich and Harle.

 Economy

-For a long time, Wabern was an important railway hub, where the Sauerland Line to Brilon branched off the Frankfurt-Kassel-Hanover mainline.
-Today the branchline ends at Bad Wildungen.
+Wabern is served by Wabern (Bz Kassel) railway station on the Frankfurt to Kassel main line.
+It is a stopping point for ICE trains with connections towards Hamburg and Karlsruhe.
+For many years it was an important railway junction, where the line to Brilon branched off the main line.
+Today the branch line ends at Bad Wildungen.

 A big sugar factory processes the sugar beets in the autumn.
 These are grown over a wide area around the community.

 Politics

 Mayors

 In June 2015 Claus Steinmetz (SPD) was elected mayor with 60.7% of the votes.